Skip to main contentSkip to contact

 Refinance savings

 Compare monthly P&I repayments when balance and remaining amortising term are unchanged — then see a simple break-even on switching costs.
-It does not model interest-only rollovers, term extensions that lower monthly payments but increase total interest, fixed-rate break costs, cashback vesting periods, or offset balances moving with you.
+For the trap where lenders reset you to a fresh 30-year term, use the term reset vs term-for-term calculator above.
+This tool does not model interest-only rollovers, fixed-rate break costs, cashback vesting, or offset balances moving with you.

 Discharge, application, valuation, and legal — ballpark only.